Symptoms and treatment of papilloma in dogs. Warts on dogs - how dangerous they are and how to treat them

 • Removal with a surgical scalpel;

-• Electrocoagulation - removal of formations with the help of current;
+• Electrocoagulation – removal of formations using current;

 • Laser removal.

-The first three options are local anesthesia.
+The first three options are carried out under local anesthesia.
 Most often, preference is given to removal with a scalpel, because this method is more accessible, reliable and safe.
 By using laser therapy remove large growths or warts that have arisen in hard-to-reach places.
-The decision about the operation is made by the veterinarian based on the examination of the pet, the results of tests and visual examination.
+The decision about surgery is made by the veterinarian based on examination of the pet, test results and visual examination.

-Most often, the removal of papillomas is assigned to the following categories of animals:
+Most often, removal of papillomas is prescribed to the following categories of animals:

 • Old individuals after 10 years;

-• Dogs different ages with a weakened immune system.
+• Dogs of different ages with weakened immunity.

-There are options for removing papillomas at home, which is highly undesirable.
-It is better to immediately consult with a veterinarian and discuss with him a safe modern methodology removal, effective and painless.
-Harmless at first glance traditional folk methods self-medication can provoke the transition of a benign formation into a malignant one.
+There are options for removing papillomas at home, which are highly undesirable.
+It is better to immediately consult a veterinarian and discuss with him the safe modern methodology removal, effective and painless.
+Harmless at first glance traditional traditional methods self-medication can provoke the transition of a benign formation to a malignant one.

-If the papilloma in the dog does not disappear for a long time, treatment with drug therapy can cause remission of the disease within two weeks after the start of the use of drugs.
+If papilloma in a dog does not disappear for a long time, treatment with drug therapy can cause remission of the disease within two weeks after starting to use the drugs.

-It is important to remember that some papillomatosis drugs can cause severe adverse reactions Therefore, you need to use them for your pet on the recommendation of a veterinarian.
+It is important to remember that some medications for papillomatosis can cause severe adverse reactions, so you need to use them for your pet on the recommendation of a veterinarian.

 Also used for the treatment of papillomatosis: